2019 WNBA Finals: Summary

 This finals was the third time in the four years since the WNBA switched playoff formats in 2016 that two teams from the same conference met in the WNBA Finals.
 In 2016 and 2017, two teams from the Western Conference met.
 This would be the first time two teams from the Eastern Conference met in the Finals.
 This Finals is also the third time that the top two seeds have made it to the finals since the WNBA switched playoff formats in 2016.
 The lone non-top two seed to make the finals was the third seeded Washington Mystics in 2018.

-The Mystic's home court advantage figured to play a critical role in these finals.
+The Mystics' home court advantage figured to play a critical role in these finals.
 The Mystics had a 14–3 home record during the regular season and the Connecticut Sun had a 15–2 regular season home record.
 However, the Mystics had a regular season away record advantage 12–5 vs. 8–9.
 The Sun won the regular season series 2–1, with the home team winning each game.